Ecwid/ecwid-api-docs/includes/_jsapi.md

 If it is necessary to specify options or quantity of product to be added to cart, the product parameter needs to be passed as an object.

-Since this method allows to specify the exact options to be added to cart, only the base product or combination matching those options will be added to cart.
-So, if the base product or matching combination is out of stock, the addProduct call will not add anything to cart, even if there are other combinations in stock.
+Since this method allows to specify the exact options to be added to cart, only the base product or variation matching those options will be added to cart.
+So, if the base product or matching variation is out of stock, the addProduct call will not add anything to cart, even if there are other variations in stock.

 **Callback**